Bernardvdv/Maleficent-Pumpkin/README.md

 #### Automation ####

 In order to enable the motion sensor to trigger the events, a flow needs to be configured in Node-Red.
-More info regarding Node-Red can be found at https://nodered.org/.

 To simplify the process, the flows.json can be imported in Node-Red which will automatically create all the required nodes.